Our tutor assessment process is highly selective

 2. Each and every application is reviewed by our office team.
 Applications are typically looked at by two team members, including at least one member of senior management.

 4. The first part of the interview is a lesson which is prepared in advance by the tutor but needs to be adapted on the day according to the needs of the student.
-The student is one our assessors.
-Our team of assessors is made up of our longest-standing and highest-performing tutors.
+The student is one of our assessors.
+Our team of assessors is made up of our most experienced and highest performing tutors.
 They are chosen by our Founding Director, Joe Hytner, who is a PGCE qualified teacher.
-Some assessors are school teachers; others are private tutors with thousands of hours of tutoring experience.

 5. The second part of the interview is a self-assessment, in which the tutor is encouraged to reflect on the strengths and weaknesses of the lesson they gave.
 This gives us an insight into the tutor's self-awareness and their ability to improve their own practice.